simianlabs/stackstorm-nomad/README.md

 # stackstorm-nomad

-StackStorm module for Hashicorp Nomad - WIP
+StackStorm module for Hashicorp Nomad.

+## Work In Progress